Second Session, 43rd Parliament

 Paul Choi: Today it is a true honour to stand here and celebrate the 50th anniversary of MOSAIC.

 Now, for many, MOSAIC is an organization.
-For families like mine, it was something much more: it was a lifeline.
+For families like mine, it was something much more.
+It was a lifeline.
 When my family first came to Canada, like so many newcomers, we arrived with hope but also uncertainty — a new language, a new system, a new life to build from ground up.

-That is exactly what MOSAIC has done for 50 years.
-They help tens of thousands of newcomers not just survive but succeed — to find jobs, build families, contribute to our communities, and ultimately help shape the Canada we are proud of today.
 As someone who came from that journey and now having the privilege to serve as MLA, I carry that story with me every day.
-And because I know firsthand that when we invest in newcomers, we are not just helping individuals; we’re strengthening our entire society.
+Because I know firsthand that when we invest in newcomers, we are not just helping individuals; we’re strengthening our entire society.

-So today we celebrate not just 50 years of service but 50 years of impact, 50 years of opening doors and 50 years of building belonging.
+Today we celebrate not just 50 years of service but 50 years of impact, 50 years of opening doors and 50 years of building belonging.

 Earth Day and Responsibility